IanAtDazed/ray-streamer/README.md

 The more data you are getting, with each call, and the faster the API churns it out, the more headaches you can experience when you are processing it on a single-thread (such as a typical Python application.
 Even if you are using a blazing fast DataFrame, such as [Polars](https://pola.rs/)):

-- Each collection of data will be processed, in turn, resulting in any transformations / analysis being potentially slower than if you could spread that processing out to multiple workers across multiple processors.
+- Each collection of data will be processed, in turn, resulting in any transformations / analysis being potentially slower than if you could spread that processing out to multiple *Worker*s across multiple processors.
 - It's likely that your application won't be making the next call to a 3rd party API until all latest transformations / analysis is complete.
 This can easily result in the server timing out your connection.
 That's bad!
 Especially for something like a trading app.

 ## This Solution